spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency.md

 Some other takeaways:
 </p>
 <p>
 - The variance in expected standing points increases as a goalie’s consistency increases.
-This might seem paradoxical, but actually it’s pretty simple if you think about it - a goalie who we expect to allow 70% of goals some games and 30% of goals the other leads to relatively pretty certain in-game results.
+This might seem paradoxical, but actually it’s pretty simple if you think about it - a goalie who we expect to allow 70% of goals some games and 30% of goals the other leads to relatively certain in-game results.
 </p>
 <p>
 - The difference in expected standing points might seem small, but it could be the difference between making and missing the playoffs. more examples (show standing points earned by player and salary $ per standing point).
 </p>
 <p>
 This may all be interesting, but is it helpful?
-By itself, not really.
+By itself, <b>not really</b>.
 A goalie can’t and will never be inconsistent from game to game on purpose.
 It does lead to other questions though, like: are some goalies inconsistent by nature?; are they inconsistent from season-to-season as well? how about from shot-to-shot? and what is the effect of inter-shot consistency on expected standing points?
 </p>
 <p>
 <h5> The effect of inter-shot consistency on expected standing points </h5>